FusionProfessionalsAU/lambda_slack_aws_billing/README.md

 Please note cloudwatch billing monitoring API is only available in N.Virginia / us-east-1

-After setting  theabove items, deploy it to your aws environmet.
+After setting  the above items, deploy it to your aws environment.
 Set scheduled Event to post slack everyday.

 ## Add the lambda role from root in N.Virginia to get access for billing.